 - One or both parties are mentally ill or under the influence of intoxicating liquor or drugs and incapable of understanding the nature of the marriage contract and the duties, obligations and responsibilities that result from marriage.

 The ceremony room is located on the second floor at City Hall.
 The room can hold a maximum of 10 people, which includes the five individuals participating in the ceremony and a videographer or photographer.

-You can cancel your civil marriage appointement up to (or on) the day of the ceremony.
+You can cancel or reschedule your civil marriage appointment in person up to 48 hours in advance.
 All cancellations are subject to a non-refundable $50 fee.
 Marriage licence fees are non-refundable.